Hilary Kpatcha

 Hilary Kpatcha (born 5 May 1998 in Lomé) is a Togolese-born French athlete specialising in the long jump.
 She represented her country at the 2019 World Championships in Doha without reaching the final.
 Earlier that year she won a gold medal at the European U23 Championships in Gävle.

-Her personal bests in the event are 6.81 metres outdoors (+1.6 m/s, Gävle 2019) and 6.47 metres indoors (Miramas 2019).
+Her personal best in the event is 7.02 m (2025).